 Changes to a schedule must be for sound educational reasons.
 Once the school year begins, requests for changes will only be considered during the first 5 (five) business days of the first and second semesters.
 Withdraw Fail (WF) or Withdraw Passing (WP) will be placed on the student's transcript if withdrawal happens after the first 5 (five) day window.
 Seniors and students scheduled with fewer than 5 classes will be given the highest priority.
-Students in need of English, Math, Science, Social Studies, or Foreign Language will be given priority over students seeking electives.
-Freshmen, sophomores, and juniors need a minimum of 6 (six) classes each quarter; seniors require a minimum of 5 (five) classes per semester to meet graduation requirements.
+Freshmen, sophomores, and juniors are highly encouraged to take seven classes per year, and need a minimum of six classes each semester.
+Seniors are required to have five credits for the year.

-Any student dropping AP/Honors before completing of the full year will not receive the higher weighted grade point average.
+Any student dropping AP/Honors before completing ef-the full year will not receive the higher weighted grade point average.